Registration of Marriage in the Population Information System

 - Signed and fully completed notification form.
-You can find the notification form on the Finnish Digital and Population Data Services Agency’s website: Notification of a marriage concluded abroad.
+You can find the notification form on the Finnish Digital and Population Data Services Agency’s website: Notification of a marriage concluded abroad(Link to another website.).

 - Photocopies of the spouses’ passports.

 Each part of the form should be filled in carefully and signed by both spouses.
 If the spouse’s last name is changed due to the marriage, the name change must also be filled into the previously mentioned notification form.
-Additional information can be found here: Name change due to marriage.
+Additional information can be found here: Name change due to marriage(Link to another website.).